Bicycle riders taking advantage of Bicycle Sundays on Seattle's Lake Washington Blvd. No cars allowed.

 joe@thebicyclefixer.com

 A tune-up before Chilly Hilly or any early season bicycle ride is a great way to get your bicycle ready for the rigors of regular usage and skip the spring rush!.
 If you're pulling your bicycle out of the garage after several months or years of not riding, the tire pressure will be low or the tire sidewalls might be dry and/or cracked.
 If your most recent bicycle maintenance was last year, now is the time to inspect your bike and fix anything before the rubber meets the road of Bainbridge Islands Chilly Hilly.
-If you purchased a bicycle or parts at the Seattle Bike Swap, The Bicycle Fixer would be available to make your bicycle safe, efficient and an enjoyment for bicycle rides.
+If you purchased a bicycle or parts at the Seattle Bike Swap, The Bicycle Fixer would be available to make your bicycle safe, efficient and an enjoyable for bicycle rides.
 Call or text (253) 486-7468 or touch base with me at joe@thebicyclefixer.com now.
 With the Seattle to Portland bike ride happening in July and the RSVP bike ride in August, your bike should always be inspected and serviced before any long bicycle rides.
 Even if it's tuned for STP and you plan to ride RSVP and you ride regularly in-between, plan on basic service.
 If you ride several events/yr plus commute or are a regular rider, your bike will need upwards of 2 of the Performance Service packages:

 Includes brake/shifter/derailleur adjustments, minor wheel truing and chain lube